Career Burnout: The overwhelming impact of stress and understanding the cost to Human Capital

 Hospital video of BPD officer initial encounter with Juston Root on February 7, 2020

 Video of the scene showed Root parked in the middle of traffic wandering in and out of the frame.
-4 -way hazard lights activated.
+4-way hazard lights activated.
 Was Root so rule bound that even on his last hurrah he had the provision of thought to set his hazard lights?
 This seems unlikely for someone in a terminal state of homicidal or suicidal rage.
 What was his state of mind once shot?

 At some point shortly after this initial encounter a parking lot valet was shot in the head and critically injured.
-Mr Root did not shoot the parking attendant but this was not clear amid the next moments of radio traffic.
-The fact that the attendant was injured by friendly fire simply was not reported and likely, was not clear at this point in the investigation.
+Mr Root did not shoot the parking attendant, but this was not clear amid the next moments of radio traffic.
+The fact that the attendant was injured by friendly fire simply was not reported and was not clear at this point in the investigation.
 This set the stage for manhunt that quickly came together looking for someone who had shot a parking lot attendant and pointed a weapon at the police officer.
-It is at this point that Root made a run for it setting into action an all hands on deck police gauntlet that he had little chance of evading.
+It is at this point that Root made a run for it setting into action an all hands-on deck police gauntlet that he had little chance of evading.

-What happened next triggered a chaotic police response that led to his death just minutes after he displayed a handgun aiming it toward a Boston Police Officer.
+What happened next triggered a chaotic police response that led to his death just minutes after he displayed a replica handgun aiming it toward a Boston Police Officer.
 It may have ended right there had the first responding officer rightfully met force with force.
 The physical reaction of the first officer almost looked as though he was expecting Root’s replica to go “boom”.
 But he held fire.
 An officer 20-30 feet further away saw this and fired upon Mr. Root wounding him and hitting someone down range of the incident.
-Officers are responsible for where the rounds go once they leave their weapon so it is always best they hit an intended target on the range or in the street.
+Officers are responsible for where the rounds go once, they leave their weapon, so it is always best they hit an intended target on the range or in the street.

 It is likely that area police agencies were put on tactical alert.
 When this happens, adjacent cities and towns clear their call screens and have available units staged at intersections watching for the suspect vehicle.
 In the end, the weapon he carried was determined to be a replica or toy.

-In his preamble on February 6, he suggested that people should not call police because they often are not aware of what was happening and 911 calls often result in police “storming in” in an effort to eliminate a threat to the public.
+In his preamble on February 6, he suggested that people should not call police because they often are not aware of what was happening, and 911 calls often result in police “storming in” to eliminate a threat to the public.
 Root seemed aware that “a lot of bad things can happen in the name of justice” when people call police in what he says are “fabricated phone calls”.
 This presentiment may be his experience living with mental illness for decades of his life.
 Juston Root was known to stop taking prescribed medication aimed at keeping hallucinations and delusions at bay and regulating his mood.

 The body worn video is chaotic and has been edited.
 Multiple officers can be heard shouting instructions at Root, a 41-year-old with a long history of mental illness who had brandished a fake gun at an officer earlier in the day.
 When situations like this occur the adrenaline often drives officers into elevated state of arousal that requires keen environmental awareness to assure actions taken are lawful.
 The county D.A. in the case has determined that, given the totality of the circumstances, the degree of lethal force directed at Juston Root was lawful.